Confidence: Measures

-One of the earliest measures of self-confidence used a 12-point scale, ranging from a minimum score characterizing someone who is "timid and self-distrustful, shy, never makes decisions, self-effacing" to a maximum score characterizing someone who is "able to make decisions, absolutely confident and sure of his own decisions and opinions".
+One of the earliest measures of self-confidence was a 12-point scale, ranging from a minimum score for someone who is "timid and self-distrustful, shy, never makes decisions, self-effacing" to a maximum score for someone who is "able to make decisions, absolutely confident and sure of his own decisions and opinions".
 Some researchers have measured self-confidence as a simple construct divided into affective and cognitive components: anxiety as an affective aspect and self-evaluations of proficiency as a cognitive component.
 Other researchers have used body language proxies, rather than self-reports, to measure self-confidence by having examiners measure on a scale of 1 to 5 the subject's body language such as eye contact, fidgeting, posture, facial expressions, and gestures.
+There are various types that could affect the measure of one's confidence, such as the hard/easy effect, and overconfidence bias.

-Some methods measure self-esteem and self-confidence in various aspects or activities, such as speaking in public spaces, academic performance, physical appearance, romantic relationships, social interactions, and athletic ability.
+Some methods measure self-esteem and self-confidence in different settings, such as speaking in public spaces, academic performance, physical appearance, romantic relationships, social interactions, and athletic ability.
 In sports, researchers have measured athletes' confidence about winning upcoming matches and how sensitive respondents' self-confidence is to performance and negative feedback.

 Abraham Maslow and others have emphasized the need to distinguish between self-confidence as a generalized personality characteristic and self-confidence concerning a specific task, ability, or challenge (i.e., self-efficacy).
 The term "self-confidence" typically refers to a general personality trait— in contrast, "self-efficacy" is defined by psychologist Albert Bandura as a "belief in one's ability to succeed in specific situations or accomplish a task".